msteffan/fundamentals/01_chapter/05_lesson.md

 ```

 It looks like the `Documents` folder contains a JPG file of a funny cat, a folder
-full of "office stuff", and a text file that supposedly contains a checklist for
+full of "office stuff," and a text file that supposedly contains a checklist for
 world domination.
 Your `Documents` folder probably contains something different.

 Now that we've investigated our `Documents` folder, let's go back up to our home folder.
 Since the home folder contains the `Documents` folder, we can say that the home folder is the "parent directory" of the `Documents` folder.